crystdang/stocks-analysis/README.md

 ### VBA Challenge: Written Analysis of Results

 ## Overview of Project:
 The purpose of this project was to refactor the code produced in Module 2.
-In this challenge, the exact same results are produced using code that is more efficient either from less steps, less memory, or improving the logic for ease of reading.
-Re
+In this challenge, the exact same results are produced using code that is more efficient by reducing steps, using less memory, or improving the logic for ease of reading.

 ## Results:
-Using images and examples of your code, compare the stock performance between 2018 and 2018, as well as the execution times of the original script and the refactored script.
+Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.

 ```